Applicable law

 Annual fee

 Upon authorisation, the annual fee becomes due.
-This is reduced pro rata in the first year: an invoice will be sent with the authorisation letter.
+This is reduced pro rata in the first year: an invoice will be sent by email.

 The designated administrator/manager is normally deemed responsible for the payment of all fees.